Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Background

-We use standard notation to specify the kinematics of large deformation.
-We have a smooth one to one mapping from the reference body $\mathbf{X}$ to the deformed body is given by $\mathbf{x}=\bar{\bx}(\mathbf{X},t)$.
-This can be used to specify the deformation gradient
+In the case of finite strain, we utilize a framework introduced in \cite{Gurtin2005a}.
+The reader can refer to \cite[Chapters~91-101]{Gurtin2010} for more details.
+We have a smooth one to one mapping from the reference body $\mathbf{X}$ to the deformed body given by $\mathbf{x}=\bar{\bx}(\mathbf{X},t)$.
+This can be used to specify the deformation gradient:

-and the velocity gradient
+and the velocity gradient: